dictionaria/pydictionaria/docs/submission-workflow.md

 ### Quick note for Windows users

-On Windows, the Python binary is called `py` instead of `python3`, so make sure to change any commands down below accordingly.
+On Windows, the command for running Python is called `py` instead of `python3`, so make sure to change any commands down below accordingly.

 ### Prerequisites